-If the balance is not used according to the instructions in this manual or if it is modified, the safety of the user may be impaired and Mettler-Toledo GmbH assumes no liability.
+Only use the instrument according to the User Manual and the Reference Manual.
+If you do not use the instrument according to these documents or if the instrument is modified, the safety of the instrument may be impaired and Mettler-Toledo GmbH assumes no liability.

-2.1 Definition of signal words and warning symbols
+2.1 Definitions of signal warnings and warning symbols

-Safety notes are marked with signal words and warning symbols.
-These show safety issues and warnings.
+Safety notes contain important information on safety issues.
 Ignoring the safety notes may lead to personal injury, damage to the instrument, malfunctions and false results.
+Safety notes are marked with the following signal words and warning symbols: